Pratyush Banke

 Losing a loved one is emotionally overwhelming, and dealing with financial and legal formalities during this time can feel like an additional burden.
 However, being aware of the key steps, from obtaining the death certificate to claiming insurance, settling bank accounts, transferring property, and checking for unclaimed assets, ensures that families can secure what rightfully belongs to them without unnecessary delays or disputes.

-The most important thing is to stay organized, keep documents handy, and act promptly.
+The most important thing is to stay organised, keep documents handy, and act promptly.
 Wherever possible, involve nominees, update KYC details, and maintain a family finance folder so that future processes become smoother.

 At Kustodian.life, we help families reclaim unclaimed EPF, insurance, bank deposits, and other financial assets, while providing compassionate guidance on inheritance, succession, and estate planning.